catze-labs/r3plica-web/README.md

 | @binance-chain/bsc-connector | Interaction with Binance Wallet                               | https://www.npmjs.com/package/@binance-chain/bsc-connector |
 | tailwindcss                  | Utility-based CSS Library                                     | https://tailwindcss.com/                                   |

-The r3plica front end uses React.js (Next.js).
+The r3plica front-end uses React.js (Next.js).
 In addition, Axios required for API calls is used by wrapping the functions provided by React-Query.

 React-Query has the ability to cache responses from servers for a certain period of time and allows them to "invalidate" as needed, giving them the effect of calling only once, even if there are multiple API call codes.
 This reduces unnecessary duplicate API calls.
 In addition, it is easy to divide components because there are no restrictions on writing API call syntax.